AnnsAnns/RIOT/doc/guides/advanced_tutorials/creating_application.md

 endif
 ```

-# Helper tools
+# Helper Tools

 To help you start writing an application within RIOT, the build system provides
-the `generate-example` `generate-test` make targets.
+the `generate-example` and `generate-test` make targets.
 These targets are wrappers
 around the [riotgen](https://pypi.org/project/riotgen/) command line tool and
 are helpful when starting to implement an application: all required files are
 generated with copyright headers, doxygen groups, etc, so you can concentrate